Approximate Nearest Neighbors in the Space of Persistence Diagrams: Concluding Remarks

 This paper is just one of the first steps towards practical searches in the space of persistence diagrams.
-Future work consists of an implementation of the data structure, offering a probabilistic bound on returning an approximate nearest diagram with reduced space or time complexity, and using techniques in this paper to expand the results in \cite{DS17}.
+Future work consists of an implementation of the data structure, exploring additional representations of the persistence diagrams to employ more techinues from locality-sensitive hashing to reduce space and time complexity, and using techniques in this paper to expand the results in \cite{DS17}.